If you are dialysis dependent, you may wonder if you can still take a cruise.

 The costs of undergoing dialysis on a cruise ship are billed separately from the rest of your cruise.
 The cost is determined by the length of your cruise and which type of dialysis treatment you undergo.

-In the US Medicare and Medicaid will not cover your treatments but various other medical insurance companies will at least reimburse a percentage of your total dialysis bill.
+In the US, Medicare and Medicaid do not cover your treatments, but various other medical insurance companies will reimburse you at least a percentage of your total dialysis bill.

 To learn more about the medical centres onboard cruise ships, check out this post next: